 He Who Knows Himself Knows His Lord

-Spiritual law, practice or discipline pertains to Sharia in Arabic, which in Sufism does not literally pertain to the exoteric, punitive laws of Muslim countries, but to how we obey divinity in our consciousness so as to know divinity.
-It is by following good conduct in our daily life that we will come to know divinity, the path, the way of experience, the truth, known as Haqiqah in Sufism.
+Spiritual law, practice or discipline pertains to Sharia in Arabic, which in Sufism does not literally pertain to the exoteric, punitive laws of Muslim countries, but to how we awaken consciousness so as to know divinity in different levels, degree by degree.
+It is by following good conduct in our daily life that we will come to know divinity, the path, the ladder that ascends to higher states of consciousness, the way of experience, the truth, known as Haqiqah in Sufism.
 Here is what the Sufi master Al-Qushayri had to say about this topic in his Risalah: Principles of Sufism:

 The divine Law commands one to the duty of servanthood.
 The Way, the inner reality, is the contemplation of divine lordship.
 Outward religious practice not confirmed by inner reality is not acceptable.
 Inner reality not anchored by outward religious practice is not acceptable.
 Divine Law brings obligation upon the creation, while the Way is founded upon the free action [or experience] of the Real.
 The divine Law is that you serve Him.
 The Way is that you see Him.